-For collection of VOC samples, including 1,4-dioxane (for analytical Methods 8260 SIM or EPA EIASOP-VOADIOX4), carbon dioxide, methane, ethane and ethene, refer to the Special Notes section at the end of this SOP.
+For collection of VOC samples, including 1,4-dioxane (for analytical Method 8260 SIM), carbon dioxide, methane, ethane and ethene, refer to the Special Notes section at the end of this SOP.

 - 7. All sample containers shall be filled by allowing the discharge to flow gently down the inside of the container with minimal turbulence.
 Cap sample containers securely after filling each bottle.
 Sample containers must be wiped dry. - 8.
 Field duplicate and matrix spike/matrix spike duplicate (MS/MSD) samples should be collected by filling a separate container for each analysis immediately following the actual field sample collection (e.g. SVOC sample, SVOC duplicate sample and/or SVOC MS/MSD sample, VOC sample, VOC duplicate sample).